The short answer is no. Not all plastic buckets are food grade. Symbols on the plastic container advise what it is made from.

-Different plastic have different numbers within the recycling arrow triangle to denote their material type.
-Not all plastics can be hot filled, not all are suitable for food containers.
+Different plastic have different numbers inside the recycling arrow triangle to denote their material type and their usage.

 Our pots and buckets are made from polypropylene.
 They have PP and a number 5 on the base surrounded by the recycle logo.
 Polypropylene has a high resistance to heat and a high melting point making it ideal for hot filling.
-It is a strong material, resistant to cracking and stress with good chemical resistance.
-The full technical specification for each pot or bucket can be found on the manufacturers technical data sheet.
-Some of our lids are Polyethylene with a number 2 and PE on the base.
-This is a slightly more flexible plastic polymer, which is especially handy for lids which are repeatedly removed.
+It is strong, resistant to cracking and stress with good chemical resistance.
+The full technical specification for each pot or bucket can be found on the technical data sheet.
+Some of our lids contain Polyethylene with a number 2 and PE on the base.
+This is a slightly more flexible plastic making it ideal for repeated removal.
 It is still safe for food use and has a high melting point, so can be used for hot filling.

-Always check with your supplier to ask for certification if you need a food safe product.
-A BRC or ISO certificate will give you the reassurance that your product is safe to use and sell on to your customer.
-Our buckets, pots and pharmaceutical pots are all virgin plastic and are all food safe with certificate available.
+Always ask for certification if you need a food safe product.
+BRC or ISO certification will give the reassurance that the product has been produced to certain standards.
+Our PP buckets, pots and pharmaceutical pots are all virgin plastic and are all food safe with certificate available.